 Choosing the right pumping setup

 As is the case with most longboarding styles, with enough practice and skills you can pump on pretty much any longboard.
-Some setups, however, will be much easier to pump (and learn) on.
+A dedicated setup, however, will be much easier to learn and pump on.

 Pumping longboard decks